-- 334. Factoring is a financing method in which a business owner sells accounts receivable at a discount to an invoice finance company (the factor) to raise capital and the factor collects the debt.
-This involves a contract between an invoice finance company and their client80 referring to the purchase and sale of accounts receivable invoices at a discount. - 335.
+- 267. Factoring is a financing method in which a business owner sells accounts receivable at a discount to an invoice finance company (the factor) to raise capital and the factor collects the debt.
+This involves a contract between an invoice finance company and their client54 referring to the purchase and sale of accounts receivable invoices at a discount. - 268.
 The factor manages the client's sales ledger and typically provides the credit control and collection services.
 The factor will then typically advance up to 85% of the invoiced amount.
-The balance, less charges, is then paid to the client once the debtor makes full payment to the factor. - 336.
+The balance, less charges, is then paid to the client once the debtor makes full payment to the factor. - 269.
 DIA recognises that factors are not all the same and for the purposes of this SRA, some generalisations have been made.
-DIA has produced a guide for factoring services providing industry specific higher and lower risk factors81.
-The NRA 2018 also highlights the factoring sector as being vulnerable to abuse using international payment via trade-based money laundering (TBML).
+DIA has produced a guide for factoring services providing industry specific higher and lower risk factors.
+The NRA 2019 also highlights the factoring sector as being vulnerable to abuse using international payment via trade-based money laundering, though has also indicated that international payments comprise less than 10 percent of the overall business.